919e68/rails-demo/README.md

 ```

 Select all acceptable answers:
-- [ ] The contacts.name field may be null.
+- [x] The contacts.name field may be null.
-- [ ] The contacts table has no index.
+- [x] The contacts table has no index.
-- [ ] The table called contacts contains four different data types.
+- [x] The table called contacts contains four different data types.
-- [ ] The table called contacts contains four different fields.
+- [ ] The table called contacts contains four different fields. (it has 6 including the id, created_at, updated_at)
 - [ ] The contacts.address field may be null.